dpatt830/Restaurant-DataFrame-Project2/README.md

   * Chi-Squared = 30.588134772465153
   * Resulting p-value = 3.190388850340393e-08

 From the resulting tests it can be concluded that there is a significant relationship between location/neighborhood and inspection result, and the probability of failed inspection for restaurants in Devon/Little India is significantly greater than the rest of the city.

+As we can see there are apparent significant differences in failed food inspections and overall a high volume of failed food inspections in two highly populated ethnic communities in Chicago.
+Further research should go into what causes these failed inspections in these two neighborhoods.
+Could it be the number of restaurants in the area, the restaurants not following food safety protocols, or ethnic biases?